autopi-io/documentation/docs/cloud/obd-ii/create_pid_loggers.md

 ### Creating the PID
 Let's create the RPM PID that we've examined in the previous section.
-Firstly, we will need to open the Car Explorer > Library > My Library page.
+Firstly, we will need to open the OBD Library > My Library page.
 On that page, you will see a '+ Create' button.
 One of the options should be PID - select that one.
 The following pop-out window should show up:

 ![Create a PID window](/img/cloud/obd_ii/create_pid_loggers/create_pid_window.jpg)